 Sandoval said he suspects many people in Naschitti will be on hand on Sunday to worship in the tent.

 “Most of us who worship at the Naschitti CRC have family that have worshiped here since the 1920s,” he said.
 “Most of our grandparents and parents have always been a part of the Christian Reformed Church.
 The community was attached to the buildings, since many of their grandparents had gone there at one time or another.”

-World Renew is in the process of responding to the fires and has set up this page through which people can donate to rebuild the church.
-Disaster Relief Services is considering getting involved in assessing the damage.
+World Renew is in the process of responding to the fires and has set up its website (United States / Canada) so that people can donate to rebuild the church.
+Disaster Response Services is considering getting involved in assessing the damage.